 The Nazca Plate is an oceanic tectonic plate in the southeastern Pacific Ocean off the west coast of South America.
 Its subduction beneath South America is responsible for the Andes Mountains.
-The Galápagos hotspot is responsible for the Galápagos Islands.
+The Galápagos hotspot is accountable for the Galápagos Islands.

 The Nazca Plate (or Nasca* Plate), named after the Nazca region of southern Peru, is an oceanic tectonic plate in the southeastern Pacific Ocean off the west coast of South America.

-It is bounded on the west by the Pacific Plate and to the south by the Antarctic Plate through the East Pacific Rise and the Chile Rise respectively.
+It is bounded on the west by the Pacific Plate and to the south by the Antarctic Plate through the East Pacific Rise and the Chile Rise, respectively.

-Motions around the plate include convergence towards the east with the South American Plate and divergence with the Antarctic, Pacific and Cocos Plates.
+Motions around the plate include convergence towards the east with the South American Plate and divergence with the Antarctic, Pacific and Cocos plates.
 Convergence occurs when two plates are pushing into each other.
 Divergence occurs when plates pull away from each other.

-The Galápagos hotspot is a volcanic hotspot responsible for the creation of the Galápagos Islands as well as three major aseismic ridge systems which are on two tectonic plates.
+The Galápagos hotspot is a volcanic hotspot responsible for the creation of the Galápagos Islands as well as three major aseismic ridge systems, which are on two tectonic plates.

 The Galápagos Rise is a divergent boundary between the South American coast and the triple junction of the Nazca Plate, the Cocos Plate and the Pacific Plate.